INSPIRE: INvestigating Stellar Population In RElics V. A catalogue of ultra-compact massive galaxies outside the local Universe and their degree of relicness: Results

+In a forthcoming publication, already in preparation, we will use a more sophisticated machine-learning based grouping algorithm to identify `families' within the 52 UCMGs.
+We will feed the code with the morphological, photometrical, kinematical and stellar population parameters searching for clustering and grouping, and then comparing these results with the DoR grading.

-Figure~\ref{fig:dor} shows the DoR defined above plotted versus the \Mfrac\ (top), the $t_{75}$ (middle) and the $(t_{Uni}-t_{fin})/t_{Uni}$ (bottom).
-This latter quantity is related to the final assembly time but also takes into account the different redshifts of the objects.
+Figure~\ref{fig:dor} shows the DoR defined above plotted versus the \Mfrac\ (top), the $t_{75}$ (middle) and the $(t_{\rm Uni}-t_{\rm fin})/t_{\rm Uni}$ (bottom).
 The coloured regions in the first two panels identify the zone where non-relics (blue), relics (red), and extreme relics (magenta) will lie, following the \citetalias{Spiniello+21} approach.
 The same colour code as in DR1 is used in these panels.
 However, from the figure, it appears that the definition used in DR1 does not allow one to really appreciate the diversity of the 52 UCMGs, spanning different final times and fractions of masses formed at high-$z$.
 For instance, the objects that would not pass the threshold of \Mfrac$\ge0.75$, cover a very large range of fraction of mass formed at high-z, from $0.72\pm0.09$ to as little as $0.00\pm0.18$.
 Also, some of them have $t_{75}$ only slightly larger than 3 Gyr while some others have much larger values.
 This is also valid for the final assembly time and objects that have been classified as relics in DR1.
-In conclusion, the DoR is a much better and flexible way to quantify the fraction of mass formed at early times and the SFHs for all the UCMGs in the \INSPIRE\ sample.
+In conclusion, the DoR is a much robust and informative way to quantify the fraction of mass formed at early times and the SFHs for all the UCMGs in the \INSPIRE\ sample.

-9 out of the 52 systems stand out from the overall distribution, having DoR$>0.7$, which translates into very high fractions of mass formed within 3 Gyr from the BB ($>0.98$), and very short $t_{75}$ ($\le 1.5$) and $t_{\rm fin}$ ($\le3.5$).
+Nine out of the 52 systems stand out from the overall distribution, having DoR$>0.7$, which translates into very high fractions of mass formed within 3 Gyr from the BB ($>0.98$), and very short $t_{75}$ ($\le 1.5$) and $t_{\rm fin}$ ($\le3.5$).
 These are clearly the most extreme cases: they were completely formed 3 Gyr after the Big Bang.
 On the other extreme of the distribution, 7 UCMGs have formed 75\% of their stellar mass in a much longer time ($t_{75}>7$ Gyr), and therefore they cannot be considered relics of the ancient Universe.
 The remaining 36 systems span a large range of DoR ($0.25<$DoR$<0.7$).